France's Macron to address nation day after no-confidence vote topples government

-PARIS — (AP) — French President Emmanuel Macron will address the nation Thursday, a day after the National Assembly ousted Prime Minister Michel Barnier in a historic no-confidence vote that has left France without a functioning government.
+PARIS — (AP) — French President Emmanuel Macron will address the nation Thursday following the resignation of ousted Prime Minister Michel Barnier, a day after a historic no-confidence vote at the National Assembly left France without a functioning government.

+Macron “took note” of Barnier's resignation, the Elysee presidential palace said in a statement.
+Barnier and other ministers will be “in charge of current affairs until the appointment of a new government,” the statement said.

-Macron is expected to focus on stabilizing the political crisis and possibly naming a new prime minister to navigate the fractured parliament.
+Macron is expected to focus on stabilizing the political crisis in his speech, though it is unclear when he will name a new prime minister to navigate the fractured parliament.

 Macron faces the critical task of naming a replacement capable of leading a minority government in a parliament where no party holds a majority.
 Yaël Braun-Pivet, president of the National Assembly and a member of Macron’s party, urged the president to move quickly.